Common Mistakes That Can Derail Your Weight Loss Objectives

 Often despite working out regularly and changing over to a healthy diet, for the most part, you still do not see any significant difference to your weight.
 This can cause a great deal of frustration and you may be tempted to give up.
 However, most commonly, it is some very small mistakes that could be preventing you from shedding the amount of weight you desire.
-Some of the top reasons why you are failing to lose weight as per your expectations:
+Some of the top reasons why you are failing to weight loss as per your expectations:

 Overestimating Daily Calorie Requirements

-According to a survey, only 11% of Americans estimate their daily calories requirements correctly and the rest tend to overestimate.
-For example, if you expend 2000 calories daily, you can only lose weight by consuming less than that.
+According to a survey, only 11% of Americans estimate their daily calorie requirements correctly and the rest tend to overestimate.
+For example, if you expend 2000 calories daily, you can only weight loss by consuming less than that.
 However, more than the absolute calorie count, it is important to focus on the quality of the calories.
 Consume foods that are packed with nutrition like fruits and vegetables, lean protein, whole grains, and healthy fats.

 Sticking to the Same Exercise Routine

 When you adhere to the same workout routine, the body becomes accustomed to the exercise and tends to burn fewer calories.
 By incorporating short bursts of intense exercise followed by periods of rest, you can burn far more calories and fat.
 Lifting weights is also a great way of building muscles and shedding fat.
 According to https://brightside.me, weight training boosts the rate of metabolism, which means that calories get burnt faster.